pingcap/docs-cn/get-started-with-tidb-lightning.md

 # TiDB Lightning Tutorial

 [TiDB Lightning](https://github.com/pingcap/tidb-lightning) is a tool used for fast full import of large amounts of data into a TiDB cluster.
-Currently, TiDB Lightning supports reading SQL dump exported via Mydumper or CSV data source.
+Currently, TiDB Lightning supports reading SQL dump exported via SQL or CSV data source.
 You can use it in the following two scenarios:

 + Import **large amounts** of **new** data **quickly**
 + Back up and restore all the data